Profinite properties of Coxeter groups: Introduction

 \subsection{Acknowledgements}

-Sam Hughes was supported by a Humboldt Research Fellowship at Universit\"at Bonn.
+Sam Hughes was supported by a Humboldt Research Fellowship at Universit\"at Bonn and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2047/1 - 390685813.
 Olga Varghese was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 –390685587, Mathematics Münster: Dynamics–Geometry–Structure.

+The authors are grateful to Kevin Schreve for pointing out a mistake in an earlier version of this paper and in \cite{Genevois2024}.
+The authors thank Anthony Genevois for helpful conversations.